oogles/vagrant-django/docs/features.rst

 A virtualenv is created using `pyenv <https://github.com/pyenv/pyenv>`_ and its `pyenv-virtualenv <https://github.com/pyenv/pyenv-virtualenv>`_ plugin.

-The version of Python used to build the virtualenv can be specified in :ref:`conf-versions-sh` using the :ref:`conf-var-base-python` setting.
+The version of Python used to build the virtualenv can be specified in :ref:`conf-settings-sh` using the :ref:`conf-var-base-python` setting.
 If not specified, the system version will be used.

 The virtualenv is automatically activated when the ``webmaster`` user logs in via SSH.